MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 # Configure user access

-Microsoft Dynamics 365 Fraud Protection lets you grant users various levels of access to the tool, based on logical or functional roles.
+Dynamics 365 Fraud Protection lets you grant users various levels of access to the tool, based on logical or functional roles.
 Administrators can use the **User access** section to assign these roles.

 ## Assign roles